apache/metron/metron-deployment/README.md

 The RPMs DO NOT reach out to the internet (because there is currently no hosting for them).
 They look on the local filesystem in `/localrepo`.

 ### Current Limitations
+There are a set of limitations that should be addressed based to improve the current state of the mpacks.

+- MySQL install should be optional (and allow for using an existing instance).
+- MySQL should not be installed on a node already running a MySQL instance (e.g. an Ambari Server using MySQL as its database).
 - There is currently no hosting for RPMs remotely.
 They will have to be built locally.
 - Colocation of appropriate services should be enforced by Ambari.
 See [#Installing Management Pack] for more details.
 - Storm's topology.classpath is not updated with the Metron service install and needs to be updated separately.
 - Several configuration parameters used when installing the Metron service could (and should) be grabbed from Ambari.
 Install will require them to be manually entered.
-- MySQL install should be optional (and allow for using an existing instance).
 - Need to handle upgrading Metron

 ## RPM